-Do you know how to find the right land for your off grid homestead?
+Do you know how to find land for living off the grid?
+The perfect land for building your off grid homestead?

-Make sure you have a clean natural water source, whether that is a well, a lake, river, stream or natural spring.
-And make sure you have a good filtration system, and water storage tank as well for backup just in case your natural source is somehow tainted/polluted.
+Make sure you have a clean, natural water source, whether that is a well, a lake, river, stream, or natural spring.
+And make sure you have a good filtration system, and water storage tank as well for backup just in case your natural source is somehow tainted or polluted.

-Wood, rock, stone, clay and mud are all natural materials you will need in some form or another.
+Wood, rock, stone, clay, and mud are all natural materials you will need in some form or another.
 It makes sense to make sure you can provide materials for every aspect of living that you can.
-Besides that, it saves you money in the long run, and is much more sustainable.
+These materials save you money in the long run and are much more sustainable.

 Also, manure is a building material.
 It’s added to the mix when building cob houses and provides insulative and adhesive factors that mud and clay don’t.
 And I’ve heard it also deters pests.